 Notably, bromazolam has overtaken flubromazepam and etizolam as the most common benzo seen in the down supply.
 Bromazolam is a novel non-medical benzodiazepine with comparable strength and duration to alprazolam/Xanax, though it has limited study of use in humans.
 The percentage of down samples containing bromazolam has been increasing this year: 14% of opioid-down samples contained bromazolam in July (30/208), whereas only 6% of down samples contained bromazolam in June (15/240), and 8% in May (19/244).
 Prior to May, we were unable to quantify/detect bromazolam on our mass spectrometer so our data is limited.
-Interestingly, we detect very little bromazolam in the benzodiazepine supply, with zero pills containing bromazolam in July, one pill of 21 containing bromazolam in June (5%), and zero pills of 14 in May.
+Interestingly, we detect very little bromazolam in the benzodiazepine supply (bromazolam was found in one expected benzo powder sample in June) and we have not detected bromazolam in any pressed pills/counterfeit Xanax bars since when we began screening for bromazolam in May.

 Unexpected fentanyl analogues like fluorofentanyl (37 samples), and the sedative xylazine (31 samples) represent a majority of the remaining adulterants, though scattered detections of other drugs are occur regularly and can be reviewed in the pdf report at the end of this blog.